DRuggeri/OSSClass/2019-Spring-WashU.md

 * To ensure a certain level of mastery *in giving a presentation*

 This is so each student gets experience in exercising their "marketing" muscle which is not only required in the world of business, but also the world of Open Source.
-While presentations will be graded on content, a significant portion of the grade will also come from organization of the content, aestetics of any materials presented as well as the ability to adhere to guiding principals for good presentations.
+While presentations will be graded on content, a significant portion of the grade will also come from organization of the content, aesthetics of any materials presented as well as the ability to adhere to guiding principles for good presentations.

 Some ideas:
 * Why I love the (name) Open Source project